Texas Water Bank

 - serve as a negotiator;

-- provide a free registry and serve as an information resource;
+- maintain a registry and serve as an information resource;

-- promote conservation through deposits of conserved water;
+- encourage conservation through deposits of conserved water;

-- purchase, sell, hold, and/or transfer water and water rights;
+- purchase, sell, hold, and/or transfer water or water rights;

 - establish regional water banks;